stackbuilders/nuxt-utm/README.md

 - **📍 UTM Tracking**: Easily capture UTM parameters to gain insights into traffic sources and campaign performance.
 - **🔍 Intelligent De-duplication**: Smart recognition of page refreshes to avoid data duplication, ensuring each visit is uniquely accounted for.
-- **🔗 Comprehensive Data Collection**: Alongside UTM parameters, gather additional context such as referrer details, user agent, browser language, and screen resolution.
+- **🔗 Comprehensive Data Collection**: Alongside UTM parameters, gather additional context such as referrer details, user agent, landing page url, browser language, and screen resolution.
 This enriched data empowers your marketing strategies with a deeper understanding of campaign impact.

 ## Quick Setup